karigeo/ansible-zfs_on_root/README.md

 * [Debian 13 "Trixie" Live CD](https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/) (Desktop - DO NOT use standard images)
   * _NOTE: you can configure for command-line only server build even when using the desktop image._
 * Computers that have less than 2 GiB of memory run ZFS slowly.
 4 GiB of memory is recommended for normal performance in basic workloads.
+* Besides that, I had issues running this playbook on a VPS with only 4GiB of memory

 ## Caution